 -

-If using a RAM user to access audit logs, AliyunLogFullAccess or AliyunLogReadOnlyAccess granted to the RAM user.
-For details, see Grant permissions to a RAM user.
+If you use a RAM user to access audit logs, you must grant the AliyunLogFullAccess or AliyunLogReadOnlyAccess permission to the RAM user.
+For instructions on how to grant these permissions, see Grant permissions to a RAM user.

 Billing